apolloinfinity/node-label-maker/README.md

-# Node Label Maker
+# Custom Label Maker
+Label Maker built with Node.js
+## Description

-This is a small example of the API I designed at work.
-It has 2 endpoints.
+This is a stripped down version of a Backend API I created at work.
+There will be no DB for this project because for demonstration purposes, it is not required.

-I'll update this Readme more as I keep building it.
+## Getting Started
+### Dependencies
+You will need the latest version of Node.js to run this program.